 There is another potential scarcity that people have worried about historically: do we have enough energy for everything?
 The answer is clearly yes.
 As I am writing this oil prices have come down dramatically and are below $30 per barrel.
 While I personally don't think this will last (update: now back at almost $40) it has become quite clear over the past years that even carbon based fuel sources won't run out any time soon.
 Just like with the discussions of air and water above the raw availability doesn't mean we don't have problems but they are not problems of scarcity.
 Yes we have to figure out how to deal with climate change, but we have the energy available to do that.

 Encouragingly, we have made dramatic progress in recent years with clean (from a CO2 perspective) energy sources.
-For instance, in Germany about 75% of electricity is already coming from renewable sources and about 30% of all power needs .
-And in the US 68% of new electricity added in 2015 comes from those renewable sources.
+For instance, in 2017 Germany broke its previous record by generating 85% of its electricity from renewable sources for the day of April 30th, and this is expected to be the norm for the nation by 2030 .
+And in the U.S., 61.5% of new electrical generation added in 2016 came from renewable sources (biomass, geothermal, hydropower, solar, wind), the second year in a row that renewables have dominated new generating capacity .
 We have also made strong progress with batteries to distribute loads.
 And nuclear power can be provided in ways that are much safer than our large historic reactor designs.
 Beyond that there is nothing in physics that would prevent us from building fusion reactors.
 We just haven't figured out how to do it yet.

 [Need to add a paragraph or two on raw materials here.
 Limited on Earth but getting better at recycling.
 Other potential sources include asteroid mining and nuclear transmutation, e.g. Silicon into Phosphorus.]